bigcommerce/dev-docs/docs/api-docs/analytics/bodl-ga4.md

 BODL is a predefined JSON object that extracts data from events.
 When a merchant enables BODL, they add a BODL object to each page of a merchant store and render it as a part of the initial DOM load for all pages of all storefronts.

-BODL holds data needed for you to make analytic reports.
+BODL holds the data needed for you to make analytic reports.
 When a shopper triggers an event, BODL fetches and stores the event and its parameters.
 For supported events and parameters, see [Events](#events).

 Below are examples of BODL after a shopper triggers a start checkout event or a purchase order event: